Flash Game — Spinner/Slider specification

 • color parameters for background color, arrow color, slider background color, thumb color — or an easy way of skinning the controls with alternate graphics.

-• a reference to "click" sound
+• a reference to one or more "click" sounds.

 • parameters for custom easing.
 For instance, so most of the tween occurs near the end of the end of the tweens duration.